 · Our Aspire Centre staff are available to support any emerging barriers to all aspects of learning

-· We have a group of Student Leaders who support other young people with peer support in school – they are available at start of the day, break and lunchtimes.
+· We have a group of Learner Leaders who support other young people with peer support in school – they are available at start of the day, break and lunchtimes.

-· Mrs Ellis on the Inclusion Team also works with Mrs Noble to offer support to our students with building self esteem, managing strong feelings – exam stress and other support that strengthens resilience of our students.
+· Mrs Ellis on the Inclusion Team also works with Mrs Noble to offer support to our learners with building self esteem, managing strong feelings – exam stress and other support that strengthens resilience of our learners.
 1:1 and small group work is available.

 · Mrs Noble is a qualified Counsellor and can offer Evidence Based CBT interventions ( Cognitive Behavioural Therapy) 1:1 or small group Interventions at low to moderate intensity, for the following things.